 FANTASTIC GRADUATE STUDENTS

-PhD Candidate Ryan is interested in using community-based research methods to examine the application of positive clinical psychology within school contexts.
+RYAN O'BYRNE PhD Candidate Ryan is interested in using community-based research methods to examine the application of positive clinical psychology within school contexts.
 Specifically, he would like to develop and evaluate school-based mental health promotion programs.
 For his master's thesis, Ryan explored the accessibility of Strengths to Grow, a strengths-based parenting program delivered through parents' online school accounts.
 His doctoral dissertation builds upon this work to further revise and evaluate the Strengths to Grow program.
 He has also had the privilege of participating in several research consultation projects with a local school board.
 Ryan’s research has been funded by SSHRC, OGS, and the H. H. Harshman Foundation.

-JENNIE MARTOW MA Student Jennie is a Master’s student in the Clinical Child and Adolescent Psychology program at the University of Guelph and is supervised by Dr. Margaret Lumley.
+JENNIFER MARTOW PhD Student Jennie is a PhD student in the Clinical Child and Adolescent Psychology program at the University of Guelph and is supervised by Dr. Margaret Lumley.
 Jennie’s research interests include positive education, growth mindset, and goal setting.
 In particular, she aims to examine the impacts of positive education programming on youth wellbeing and flourishing.
 Her previous work investigated goal setting procedure in the context of a growth mindset intervention to determine what interpersonal goals youth set, why youth set these goals, what are the potential obstacles to goal achievement, and how youth plan to overcome said obstacles.
-Her research has been kindly funded by SSHRC. |
+Her research has been funded by SSHRC. |

 EMI THORNTON PhD Student Emi is a doctoral student in the Clinical Child and Adolescent Psychology program at the University of Guelph and is supervised by Dr. Margaret Lumley.
 She completed her BA Hons. in Psychology at Simon Fraser University, and her MA at the University of Guelph.
 Emi's research interests include positive clinical psychology, youth mental health, and parent-child relationships.
 For her dissertation, Emi is evaluating a school-based parenting intervention designed to promote well-being in parents and their pre-teen children.
 Emi has also been involved in research projects relating to fostering resilience in children and promoting university student wellbeing.
-Emi’s research has received funding from SSHRC, IBM, and OGS. |
+Emi’s research has received funding from SSHRC, IBM, and OGS.
+SYDNEY AUSTIN MA Student Sydney is a Masters student in the Clinical Child and Adolescent Psychology program at the University of Guelph and is supervised by Dr. Margaret Lumley.
+She completed her BA Hons. in Psychology at Wilfrid Laurier University.
+Sydney’s research interests include positive education, strengths-based initiatives, and neurodiversity.
+In particular, she aims to utilize a strengths-based approach to examine educational resilience within neurodivergent post-secondary students. |

 FORMER GRADUATE STUDENTS